MyLA Instructor Guide

 • Resources Accessed - Allows students to view the course files used by their peers and organize these according to the other students' course grades.
 Each student can set the date range and the grade cutoff for their visualization of the course files.

-• Assignment Planning - Provides students a way of setting grade percentage-based goals for their assignments and the course as a whole.
-Each student can review their actual performance in relation to these goals and plan their intended goals going forward.
+• Assignment Planning - Lets students set grade-based goals for their assignments and the course as a whole.
+Each student can review their actual performance in relation to these goals and plan for improvements, if desired.

 3. Once you check or uncheck the visualization, your change(s) will automatically be saved.